Efficient estimation with incomplete data via generalised ANOVA decompositions: Lower bound

-which can be considered as a penalised version of the objective function in the previous paragraph.
+which can be considered as a naturally penalised version of the objective function in the previous paragraph.
 Our first result shows that $\mathcal{L}$ has a unique minimiser whenever these penalties are non-zero and the $\bar{r}_S$ are bounded.
-The existence and uniqueness of a minimiser is crucial to our proof of the local asymptotic minimax lower bound in Theorem~\ref{Thm:ShiftedLowerBound}, and is very convenient in the upper bound arguments in Section~\ref{Sec:UpperBound}. \begin{prop} Suppose that $\max_{S \in \bbS} \lambda_S < \infty$ and that $\max_{S \in \bbS} \|\bar{r}_S\|_\infty < \infty$.
-Then there exists $\alpha_\bbS^* \in H_\bbS$ such that
+The existence and uniqueness of a minimiser is crucial to our proof of the local asymptotic minimax lower bound in Theorem~\ref{Thm:ShiftedLowerBound}, and is convenient in the upper bound arguments in Section~\ref{Sec:UpperBound}. \begin{prop} There exists a unique $\alpha_\bbS^* \in H_\bbS$ such that $\mathcal{L}(\alpha_\bbS^*) = \inf_{\alpha_\bbS \in H_\bbS} \mathcal{L}(\alpha_\bbS)$. \end{prop}